dmontgomeryNREL/PyFLARE/docs/sphinx/groupcontribution.rst

 Equations for mixture properties from GCM
 -----------------------------------------

 This section contains correlations for estimating physical properties of the mixture from the individual compound and physical properties defined in :ref:`eq-GCM-properties` and :ref:`eq-GCM-correlations`.
 These correlations make it possible to evaluate physical properties at non-standard temperatures and pressures, given that group contribution properties are only defined at standard conditions.
-The :ref:`tab-mixture-properties` available in the GCM-Python code are listed in table below.
+The :ref:`tab-mixture-properties` available in `PyFLARE` are listed in table below.
 Mass and mole fractions defined in Table \ref{tab:mass-mole-fracs} are used throughout this section.

 .. _tab-mixture-properties: